Adele

 This beautiful guitar ballad is great for beginner guitar players.
 The guitar chords interplay beautifully and is a great study in arrangement.
 Enjoy!

-This song has had a tumultuous legal decade which deserves a few educated remarks: An accusation arose in 2015 among fans of Ahmet Kaya that Adele’s chorus section plagiarized “Acılara Tutunmak”, released in 1985, although this was not taken to court.
-As a music educator, I want to point out that the chord progression and the appertaining melody sequence in question are standard compositional patterns of Western music history.
+This song has had a tumultuous legal decade which deserves a few educated remarks: An accusation arose in 2015 among fans of Ahmet Kaya that Adele’s chorus section plagiarized “Acılara Tutunmak”, released in 1985.
+Ahmet Kaya himself did not take the accusation to court.
+As a music educator, I want to point out that the chord progression and the appertaining melody sequence that they share are standard compositional patterns of Western music history.
 To take another contemporary example, similar chords and melody are also found in the theme from Andrew Lloyd Webber's musical “The Phantom of the Opera”, released in 1986.